sajan76766/Manhole-monitoring-and-maintenance-system/README.md

  disruptions and public health risks.
 Also we are to present a cost effective, scalable and resilient solution which will run continuously even during network failures which makes it a perfect fit for modern smart city infrastructure.
+# Scope
+ This project we are designing, developing and deploying an intelligent manhole monitoring system which will use IoT, LoRa communication, and Machine Learning.
+We will have real time sensing of flow, depth, pressure, and turbidity; wireless data transfer; cloud based prediction models; and an edge solution for when out of the range operation.
+Also we will be including hydraulic control via solenoid valves for active flow diversion.
+This  solution is to scale for wide area urban deployment, will adapt to many different drainage systems, and is put forth for predictive maintenance and flood prevention in smart cities.